Acústico MTV: Titãs: Reception

 On the other hand, Pedro Alexandre Sanches considered Acústico MTV a pure commercial play.
 He deemed it "illogic" to deprive "Polícia", "Cabeça Dinossauro" and "Homem Primata" from their aggressiveness in favor of "the tackyness of the strings which ravages MPB" and to accept well versions of "Go Back" and "Comida" sung badly by "singers [...] with so little will to improve".
 He also criticized the version of "Go Back" for having transformed Torquato Neto's poem "into a badly pronounced and sung Spanish, using, once more, the bobo alegre Fito Paez as a pretext of transnational consecration".

 Álvaro Pereira Júnior panned the album and considered it to be "the worst of 1997".
 He said: "Pseudo-existential dilemmas, headiness, 'deep' arrangements.
 The worst faults that could affect a rock band appear in great doses. [...]
 Titãs are a fake band, the direct heirs of the affectation and conformism, fuel of this monster that dominates Brazilian music, the caetanic establishment.
 They shifted styles zillions of times (curiously, always embarking on what's being successful) and make a serious pose, in the best Herbert Vianna school of pretension".

 He had already expressed dislike for the album in a June 1997 text in which he accused the work of being "artificial" and compared them to pagode group Negritude Júnior, stating the latter had a more rock and roll attitude than the former.
 He also said: "Now, analyzing Titãs' trajectory (it sucks to talk about them again, but this "unplugged" album is of an abysmal badness, it's hard to escape), we see a band always trying to be what they're not.
 Raised on little contemplative caetanic music, they already tried new wave, grunge, head, punk and only now, finally, they clearly embraced the pretentious MPB that shaped them.

 In a pool involving 870 readers of Folha, however, the majority elected the album, the show and the band as the bests of the year.
 "Prá Dizer Adeus" was also chosen as the best song.

 In August 2018, Lucas Brêda, at Vice magazine, elected Titãs' Acústico as the worst Acústico MTV in a list with 31 of the 33 albums released in Brasil under the project.

 Commercial reception

 The album sold 180,000 copies in less than one month, 500,000 until 18 August 1997 and three days later it was already their best-selling album, with 700,000 copies.
 In October 1997, the one million mark was reached.
 The album went on to earn a diamond certification and sold over 1,7 million copies - a number that exceeded the label's goal of one million copies, but not manager Manoel Poladian's prediction.
 He believed the album would sell three million copies.
+It's the second best-selling Acústico MTV album, behind only Kid Abelha's release.